UPDATED January 16, 2017

 You’ll receive this ticket at the end of your meal after paying the bill.

 About an hour prior to showtime, arrive near the Main Street Train Station to claim your spot.
 The ticket you receive will suggest only 30 minutes, but people will be lined up before that.
-Originally, this location was on Main, near Carnation Cafe.
-As of early April 2016, it changed to near the train station.
-Here are photos of the new location:

 It stretches from just beyond the sides of each of those sets of trash cans, up to the curb and then back toward the flag pole.
-I’ve heard that this area has been easier to control – meaning, fewer non-ticket holders are sneaking in – because there is less traffic here than on busy Main in front of Carnation Cafe.

 Here is the view from the back.

-This more budget-friendly option is ideal for big families and especially those with young children.
+This more budget-friendly option is ideal for families and especially those with young children.
 Both your dining location and parade spot leave lots of room for kids to run around and you won’t stress about how their behavior is affecting those around you.

 You may take your food to go or you may stay and dine at the Aladdin’s Oasis location.
 The seating area is gorgeous, has its own companion bathroom and is rarely busy at all.
+You will dine here or take your food with you and then enjoy the parade in front of it’s a small world.
+Aladdin’s Oasis is located in Adventureland to the left of Jungle Cruise.

 If you choose to leave with your food, it’s packed to go with utensils, napkins, salad dressing, and butter for your bread.
 Drink of your choice is also included.